Search

 Why Does Molly Fish Laying on the Side at Bottom of Tank?

-Molly fish laying on its side at the bottom of the tank can be a sign of swim bladder disease (SBD), which is caused by factors such as poor diet, water quality, and other medical conditions.
+Molly fish at bottom of tank laying on its side can be a sign of swim bladder disease (SBD), which is caused by factors such as poor diet, water quality, and other medical conditions.
 Other symptoms of SBD include difficulty staying upright and floating at the surface or bottom of the tank.

 How Do You Know When a Molly Is About to Give Birth?